Hgoatly/Discover-Skane/readme.md

 site owner is paid a small fee.
 3. [EmailJS](https://www.emailjs.com/) was used to facilitate the sending of emails to the site owner through the contact form.

+## Testing:

+Information about tests carried out can be found in a separate testing.md file.

+### Known Bugs and Fixes:

 ## Deployment: